Education and Career

 I have drafted a primer on Capillary Iso-electric Focusing on behalf of Agilent Technologies and a guidebook on CE-MS for Agilent Technologies.
 Recently I have contributed a chapter for a new monograph on CE-MS (ed.
 G.J. de Jong) published by Wiley VCH.
 More recently I was a co-author on Developments in Interfacing Designs for CE–MS in Chromatographia.
-With my former colleague at Agilent Technologies I was a co-author on Relation between chromatographic resolution and signal-to-noise ratio in spectrophotometric HPLC detection in Analytical Chemistry and on G-index: A new metric to describe dynamic refractive index effects in HPLC absorbance detection in Talanta.
+With my former colleague at Agilent Technologies, I was a co-author on the Relation between chromatographic resolution and signal-to-noise ratio in spectrophotometric HPLC detection in Analytical Chemistry and on G-index: A new metric to describe dynamic refractive index effects in HPLC absorbance detection in Talanta.

 Since 2015, I am involved with Advanced Electrophoresis Solutions Ltd. (AES) of Cambridge in Canada as a member of their scientific advisory board.
 AES is planning to introduce a new generation of Whole Column Imaged Detection Instruments for Iso-electric Focusing Electrophoresis, CEInfinite.
 Check their website at http://www.aeslifesciences.com/index.html.
-Since 2016 I a member of the strategy advisory board of PharmaFluidics, a Belgian startup company which aims to commercialize the "pillar array" column technology originally developed in the Desmet group at the Free University of Brussels.
+Since 2016 I a member of the strategic advisory board of PharmaFluidics, a Belgian startup company that aims to commercialize the "pillar array" column technology originally developed in the Desmet group at the Free University of Brussels.

-Despite seven years in retirement, I still receive public recognition illustrated by being awarded with the Uwe Neue Award in Separation Science issued at the HPLC2014 symposium and recently as one of the top 100 most well-known analytical scientists in 2013 and 2015.
+Despite 10 years in retirement, I have received public recognition illustrated by being awarded with the Uwe Neue Award in Separation Science issued at the HPLC2014 symposium and recently as one of the top 100 most well-known analytical scientists in 2013 and 2015.